Music hall: Early music halls

 A noted music hall entrepreneur of this time was Carlo Gatti who built a music hall, known as Gatti's, at Hungerford Market in 1857.
 He sold the music hall to South Eastern Railway in 1862, and the site became Charing Cross railway station.
 With the proceeds from selling his first music hall, Gatti acquired a restaurant in Westminster Bridge Road, opposite The Canterbury music hall.
 He converted the restaurant into a second Gatti's music hall, known as "Gatti's-in-the-Road", in 1865.
 It later became a cinema.
 The building was badly damaged in the Second World War, and was demolished in 1950.
 In 1867, he acquired a public house in Villiers Street named "The Arches", under the arches of the elevated railway line leading to Charing Cross station.
 He opened it as another music hall, known as "Gatti's-in-The-Arches".
 After his death his family continued to operate the music hall, known for a period as the Hungerford or Gatti's Hungerford Palace of Varieties.
 It became a cinema in 1910, and the Players' Theatre in 1946.

 By 1865, there were 32 music halls in London seating between 500 and 5,000 people plus an unknown, but large, number of smaller venues.

-In 1878, numbers peaked, with 78 large music halls in the metropolis and 300 smaller venues.
+Numbers peaked in 1878, with 78 large music halls in the metropolis and 300 smaller venues.
 Thereafter numbers declined due to stricter licensing restrictions imposed by the Metropolitan Board of Works and London County Council, and because of commercial competition between popular large suburban halls and the smaller venues, which put the latter out of business.

 A few of the UK's music halls have survived and have retained many of their original features.
-Amongst the best examples in the United Kingdom are:
+Among the best examples are: